Introduction to Azure SQL

 - LAB: Introduction to Azure SQL

-In this module, participants will learn how to create an Azure SQL logical server.
+In this module, participants will learn how to create Azure SQL Servers and Databases.

 Once the Azure SQL Server and Azure SQL Databases are up and running, Firewall rules must be configured to allow client applications to connect to the Azure SQL Databases.

 - Creating and configuring a Server in Azure SQL